fdekeers/mozart-container/README.md

 To be able to run Docker, and thus to use the Mozart 1.4.0 container, `sudo` rights are required.

-Additionally, to run the script to build and deploy the container, Python must be installed.
+Additionally, to be able to deploy and use the container, Python version 3 or more must be installed.
 Please follow the instructions on the [Python website](https://www.python.org/downloads/).

 ### Installation